 2 Cor.
 6:14, &c.

-Thus, with the seventeenth century we see the Baptist perspective on marriage and family still rooted in the Reformation tradition of Sola Scriptura and now expanding more specifically into the realm of family life and also warning of aberrations that are divergent from the biblical design.
-The Bible informs and directs the definition of marriage still in the seventeenth century.
+Thus, with the 17th century we see the Baptist perspective on marriage and family still rooted in the Reformation tradition of Sola Scriptura and now expanding more specifically into the realm of family life and also warning of aberrations that are divergent from the biblical design.
+The Bible informs and directs the definition of marriage still in the 17th century.